Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 Things to Do in The Gambia: Activities and Excursions in 2026

 The Gambia rewards curiosity.
-Most visitors arrive expecting a beach holiday and leave having seen Pel's fishing owl at dawn, watched a pirogue fleet land at Tanji, eaten benachin at a family compound in Bakau and taken a sunset boat on the River Gambia.
-The country is small enough to do all of this in a week without feeling rushed.
+Most people arrive expecting a beach holiday and leave having watched Pel's fishing owl at dawn, seen a pirogue fleet land at Tanji, eaten benachin at a family compound in Bakau and taken a sunset boat on the river.
+It's small enough to do all of that in a week without rushing.

 Wildlife and nature